molinfo-vienna/FAME3R/README.md

 Use the `train.py` to train a random forest classifier with pre-defined hyperparameters.

-The trained model is saved as a .joblib file in the specified output folder.
+The trained model is saved as a `model.joblib` file in the specified output folder.

 Note: